-- 1.9.1.1 The TSNZ Annual General Meeting shall be held in either Wellington or Christchurch alternately on the weekend following Labour Weekend - 1.9.1.2 Notice of the meeting, Remits, and notice of Business of Which Notice Has Been Given, shall be sent to all Associations and Directly Affiliated Clubs not later than 31 August. - 1.9.1.3 The Annual Report, Balance Sheet and Budget shall be sent to all Associations and Directly Affiliated Clubs not less than 21 clear days before the date of the Annual General Meeting. - 1.9.1.4 The format of the meeting may vary from year to year.
+- 1.9.1.1 The TSNZ Annual General Meeting shall be held in either Wellington or Christchurch alternately on the weekend following Labour Weekend or by video conferencing if the Executive deem a full in-person meeting is not able to be held due to disruption from a declared pandemic, natural disaster, or other extenuating circumstances. - 1.9.1.2 Notice of the meeting, Remits, and notice of Business of Which Notice Has Been Given, shall be sent to all Associations and Directly Affiliated Clubs not later than 31 August. - 1.9.1.3 The Annual Report, Balance Sheet and Budget shall be sent to all Associations and Directly Affiliated Clubs not less than 21 clear days before the date of the Annual General Meeting. - 1.9.1.4 The format of the meeting may vary from year to year.